Declaration of Sustainability

 We, therefore, agree to strive for continuous progressive improvement and to practice transparency in annually auditing our organizations in the following areas:

-Organic and Land Use—We recognize the many benefits of organic farming for the health of the soil, water resources, plant, animal and human communities.
-We will strive to source the food products we vend from farms using organic methods.
-Furthermore, we will strive to source all agriculturally derived products (fiber, bio-based fuels and packaging, company meals, etc) we use in our operations from farms and supply sources using organic methods and offering organically grown product lines.
+Organic—We recognize the many benefits of organic farming for the health of the soil, water resources, plant, animal and human communities.
+We will strive to source the products we vend from farms using organic methods.
+Furthermore, we will strive to source all agriculturally derived products (fiber, bio-based fuels and packaging, company meals, etc.) we use in our operations from farms and supply sources using organic methods and offering organically grown product lines.
 We recognize the importance of independent third-party certification as an assurance that organic methods are being followed and will endeavor to verify all organic claims before vending a product.

-Climate Change and Air Emissions—We will strive to actively reduce all production, storage, processing, and retail practices that create the greenhouse gas emissions that contribute to climate change.
+Climate Change—We will strive to actively reduce all production, storage, processing, and retail practices that create the greenhouse gas emissions that contribute to climate change.
 We will measure the carbon footprint of our operations and strive for achieving carbon-neutrality in all of our business practices.

 1) reducing the amount of packaging we use, 2) actively participating in the development of packaging that is reusable, recyclable, and/or biodegradable; 3) considering packaging material contents when making all purchasing decisions, and 4) collaborating with buyers and suppliers on creative solutions which eliminate unsustainable packaging throughout the value chain.